 Mintos review updated November 27th, 2020 

 How Much Interest Does Mintos Pay Lenders / Investors?

-Annual gross return rates range from 5.5% to 15% depending on the types of loans you purchase.
+Annual gross return rates are up to 19% depending on the types of loans you purchase.

 Is Interest Paid Immediately Or When the Loan Starts?